|Digital Release||October 03, 2012 - PlayStation Vita, Mobile (EU, JP, NA)

 - Archive of Sony Japan’s PlayStation Mobile Homepage

 Our Video Coverage

 From August through November of 2014 I routinely recorded updates on the PlayStation Mobile marketplace.
-While I support the distribution of all games on any platform I wound up spending most of my time poking fun at the poorly translated game descriptions, endless Flappy Bird clones and questionable apps.
-It did wind up preserving a glimpse at how PlayStation Mobile worked, though, and I went on to record two farewell videos recapping some of my experiences with the platform.
+While I support the distribution of all games on any platform I wound up spending most of my time poking fun at the poorly translated game descriptions, endless Flappy Bird clones, and questionable apps.
+Despite the commentary, it did preserve a glimpse at how PlayStation Mobile worked and I went on to record a farewell video recapping some of my experiences with the platform.

 Below is an edit of that final video (commentary removed) created in June of 2021 that shows the majority of the PlayStation Mobile titles available in the weeks before the marketplace was shut down.
 My older weekly videos will eventually be uploaded in their original format and added to this playlist.